If your CircleCI account is authenticated through the GitHub App, the content on this page is for you.

 Trigger a pipeline in CircleCI

-When you create a new project using the Faster (commit a starter CI pipeline) option described in the section above, a pipeline is automatically triggered.
+When you choose the Commit and Run option described in the section above, a pipeline is automatically triggered.
 You should see the pipeline running shortly after you are taken to the CircleCI dashboard.

-If you use the Fast config setup, the pipeline is not triggered until you save the
+If you choose to review the configuration file in the config editor first, the pipeline is triggered after you save the

-.circleci/config.yml by clicking the Commit and Run button in the web app.
+.circleci/config.yml by clicking the Commit and Run button..

 Each time you push changes to your GitHub repository, a new pipeline is triggered and you should see it running for the project within the CircleCI web app.